 Persistence

-Stoolap provides durable storage through a combination of Write-Ahead Logging (WAL) and periodic snapshots.
-This architecture ensures data durability while maintaining high performance.
+Stoolap provides durable storage through a combination of Write-Ahead Logging (WAL) and immutable cold volumes.
+This architecture ensures data durability while maintaining high performance, even for tables with millions of rows.

 Overview

-1. Write-Ahead Log (WAL): Records all changes before they’re applied to memory
+1. Write-Ahead Log (WAL): Records all changes before they are applied to memory

 • Durability: Changes are persisted before acknowledgment